-The grade in any given course represents the degree to which the scholar has met the standards and achieved the goals of the course.
+The grade, in any given course, represents the degree to which the scholar has met the standards and achieved the goals of the course.
 Grades reflect the quality of the scholar's work and the scholar's degree of mastery of academic standards.
 The semester grade reflects the cumulative achievement for the entire semester.
 Attendance and participation are contributing factors in meeting the standards and earning a grade.

-Teachers are responsible for setting objective standards for grading assignments and shall make these standards known to the learning coaches and scholars.
+STs are responsible for setting objective standards for grading assignments and shall make these standards known to the Learning Coaches and scholars.
 Teachers are responsible for assigning grades to the scholars in their courses.
 Once assigned, a grade shall be final unless it comes to light that the scholar engaged in fraud or cheating, or if a mistake was made by the teacher assigning the grade.
 If the scholar or learning coach wants to challenge a grade, they may follow the process outlined within the School's Educational Records and Scholar Information Policy which is located within the CCS Board Policy Manual.

-Kindergarten-5th Grading Policy
+TK-5 Grading Policy

-Scholars' final grades will be reported according to the following scale:
+TK-5th grade scholars' final semester grades will be reported according to the following scale: